tonethar/IGME-330-Master/notes/HW-technobabble.md

  <hr>

 ## IV.
-Review Questions
+Review Questions (and see Reference links below)

-- What are the 3 distinct *layers* of a (simple) web browser app?
+- 1) What are the 3 distinct *layers* of a (simple) web browser app?
-- What are the 3 *languages* used to program these layers?
+- 2) What are the 3 *languages* used to program these layers?
-- List 3 things that `"use strict";` does?
+- 3) List 3 things that `"use strict";` does?
-- What is accomplished by using the `const` declaration when declaring and initializing the three arrays of words?
+- 4) What is accomplished by using the `const` declaration when declaring and initializing the three arrays of words?
-- Can elements be added and deleted from the `words1`, `words2`, and `words3` arrays?
+- 5) Can elements be added and deleted from the `words1`, `words2`, and `words3` arrays?
 - Which symbol does a CSS *id selector* always start with?
-- Now, go ahead and read this article about how the web browser downloads and renders HTML/CSS/JavaScript code into a web page, and answer the follwoing questions:
+- Now, go ahead and read this article about how the web browser downloads and renders HTML/CSS/JavaScript code into a web page:
   - https://blog.logrocket.com/how-browser-rendering-works-behind-the-scenes-6782b0e8fb10/
+  - and answer the following questions:

 <hr>